-It’s a known fact that in 2019 people loved listening to podcasts.
+It’s a known fact that people love listening to podcasts.
 With this continuing trend, we could be looking at another media revolution similar to the way YouTube revolutionized user-generated video content.
 Podcasts are shaping out to be the next mass-reaching medium where everyday creatives can produce content for interested audiences that find value in listening.

 You may have thought about starting a podcast in the past, but you just didn’t know where to start.
 That’s ok.
 Getting started with your podcast is actually an easy process—it just takes a few steps.

 At Bullhorn, we encourage creatives to share their voice using podcasts as a primary medium for reaching their audience.

 We’ve come up with a handy guide on how to start a podcast in 2022.

 The first step to starting your podcast is conception.
 You want to start off with a brainstorming session with your team, whether that’s just you or a small group of podcast producers, where you’re nailing down ideas you want to discuss on your podcast.
 After jotting down a few topics, determine your podcast’s niche.

 A niche will be especially important for your podcast if you want to maintain a consistent, loyal following.
 Your audience will depend on your podcast to produce content that’s relevant to your podcast’s niche, deviating only in its presentation style.
 We’ll get to defining your style in a later section.